Columbus, Ohio

 • $300 per radio for reprogramming to MARCS

-The key point: the technology supports encryption, but Columbus chose not to use it for routine communications.
-This proves that going dark is a policy choice, not a technical necessity.
+The technology supports encryption, but Columbus chose not to use it for routine communications.
+Going dark is a policy decision, not a technical inevitability.

 How does Columbus compare to Cleveland and Cincinnati, Ohio's other major cities?